YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Conclusion

 \section{Conclusion}

 This research has highlighted the growing interest and advancements in robotic solutions for labor-intensive agricultural tasks, such as the thinning of immature green fruits in commercial apple orchards.
 While consumer-level automation for harvesting red apples, which presents a simpler vision problem due to color differentiation, remains underdeveloped, the challenges in detecting and estimating the pose of similarly colored immature green fruits amidst canopy foliage are more complex.
 The study successfully utilized advanced machine vision and deep learning techniques, particularly the YOLO11 model and Visual Transformers, to address these challenges.
 The application of the YOLO11 model demonstrated high precision in both detection and pose estimation of immature fruitlets.
 Coupled with the depth insights provided by Visual Transformers, such as DPT and Depth Anything V2, the study enhanced the capabilities of automated thinning systems significantly.
 This integration not only improves the efficiency of orchard management but also reduces the physical strain and health risks associated with manual labor, thereby indicating a promising direction for enhancing precision agriculture practices, especially in handling immature fruitlets.
 This comprehensive experimental approach in commercial orchards provided performance comparisons between two widely used deep learning models (YOLO11 and YOLOv8) and investigated the efficacy of emerging visual transformers for cost-effective RGB to RGB-D mapping to validate fruitlet poses.
-The findings from these comparisons and validations lead to the following specific conclusions: \begin{itemize} \item The YOLO11n variant showcased superior precision among all YOLO11 and YOLOv8 models, achieving a precision score of 0.91.
-In terms of recall, YOLOv8n led with a score of 0.905.
-Additionally, YOLO11n and YOLOv8x both recorded high mAP@50 values of 0.95, highlighting their effective performance in complex environments. \item YOLO11 Pose Estimation Performance: Similarly, YOLO11n also excelled in pose estimation precision, matching its detection precision of 0.91, while YOLOv8x displayed the highest recall among the models at 0.91.
-YOLO11s notably achieved the highest mAP@50 value of 0.94, underscoring its robustness in accurate pose estimation. \item Image Processing Speeds: YOLO11n was markedly faster in inference speeds, clocking in at 2.7 milliseconds, significantly outpacing the fastest YOLOv8 variant, YOLOv8n, which registered at 7.8 milliseconds.
-This substantial speed advantage underscores YOLO11n's suitability for real-time applications in agricultural automation. \item Visual Transformers Evaluation: The evaluation of Visual Transformers revealed that Depth Anything V2 markedly outperformed the Dense Prediction Transformer in pose length validation.
-This was evidenced by its superior ability to convert low-cost RGB images into detailed RGB-D maps and generate accurate 3D point clouds.
-Initial measurements with Intel RealSense showed significant discrepancies, with a RMSE of 9.9845 and an MAE of 7.7444, highlighting substantial variations from ground truth data.
-However, a notable improvement was observed with the DPT model reducing the RMSE to 3.2935 and the MAE to 2.6237.
-Depth Anything V2 achieved the best results, demonstrating the lowest errors with a RMSE of 1.5261 and an MAE of 1.2809, showcasing its efficacy in enhancing precision in pose estimation of immature green fruitlets. \end{itemize}
+The findings from these comparisons and validations lead to the following specific conclusions: \begin{itemize} \item The YOLO11n model demonstrated exceptional performance, achieving the highest precision score of 0.91 among all tested configurations and recording one of the top mAP@50 values at 0.95, indicating its effectiveness in complex agricultural settings. \item In pose estimation tasks, YOLO11n matched its high detection precision with a pose estimation precision of 0.91.
+The YOLO11s variant excelled, achieving the highest mAP@50 at 0.94, which underscores its precision and robustness in accurately estimating poses. \item YOLO11n distinguished itself with superior processing speeds, achieving an inference time of only 2.7 milliseconds, substantially faster than other variants.
+This rapid processing capability highlights YOLO11n's suitability for real-time applications in agricultural automation, where efficiency is critical.